DinoChiesa/Apigee-Java-XMLDSIG/README.md

 | source          | optional. the variable name in which to obtain the source signed document to validate.
 Defaults to message.content |
 | public-key      | required. the PEM-encoded RSA public key.
 You can use a variable reference here as shown above. |

+The result of the Validate callout is to set a single variable: xmldsig_valid.
+It takes a true value if the signature was valid; false otherwise.
+You can use a Condition in your Proxy flow to examine that result.

 See [the example API proxy included here](./bundle) for a working example of these policy configurations.